 Having worked in the drug and alcohol field for the past 16 years, I have a wealth of experience in working with drug and alcohol problems.

-I am a psychotherapist and mindfulness teacher.
-I began work in the NHS 30 years ago as a music therapist.
+I have had many years professional experience working alongside people during challenging periods in their lives and began work in the NHS over 30 years ago as a music therapist.